nikolaiwarner/annedeanandrand.com/index.md

 They are fascinated with and thrilled about their future, and they feel incredibly privileged that you, their friends and family, will be with them to see their journey begin on September 28, 2013.

-(CAN WE MAKE THE PLAYLIST FONTS MUCH SMALLER?)
+(CAN WE MAKE THE PLAYLIST FONTS MUCH SMALLER? - yes! working on this. how small are you thinking?)
 “Festus Mix” Nov 2010
 Gray Stables / Iron & Wine
 Rue Hollow / Hush Arbors